BangkitTeam/WasteWise-CC/README.md

 # WasteWise-API

 ## Description
-Welcome to the API documentation for the WasteWise Apps
+Welcome to the API documentation for the WasteWise App.
+This API prove authentication, Upload, Favorite, Recommend, and History

 API Documentation : https://documenter.getpostman.com/view/39625990/2sAYBYgWGu